 Make sure every part of the hospital is consistently and thoroughly cleaned, with a focus on areas that are frequently touched and equipment shared by staff and patients.
 Also, isolate patients with infections to prevent the spread of pathogens and ensure staff are well-trained in these protocols.
 Strengthening antibiotic stewardship and ongoing staff education on infection prevention — especially hand hygiene and the proper use of PPE — are crucial for keeping both patients and healthcare workers safe.

 As we mentioned earlier, hand hygiene is an essential practice in the battle against HAIs; it's a frontline defence in stopping the transmission of harmful pathogens.
-Regular and diligent handwashing and the use of hand sanitisers are proven to significantly lower the incidence of infections.
+Regular and diligent handwashing and the use of hand sanitisers are proven to significantly lower the incidence of infection transmission.

 These are the best practices for health professionals to follow for effective results: